Motor Wheel

 How will I pick my wheel size?

 We have detailed articles available to help you determine the correct wheel size for your bike on our help centre.
+You can also visit our page HERE to see how to work out your wheel size if you do not already know this.

 What is the motor power output of the Swytch Kit?